bhavesh2799/My-Projects/README.md

 Web Application: https://equestock.web.app https://simply-earn-164da.web.app

+For source code, please contact at details mentioned on top of the page.

 # Firechat ( Mobile Application)
 Firechat Chating App for private talks with your partner, family and friends.
 This application is made with intent to store minimum user information, so that they could talk at ease with no worries about privacy policy.